ChirayuR/Blog/about.md

 Apart from my serious introduction,

 I'm a F1-fanatic, mainly because of the regualtions and innovations the teams have done along the years, also Seb <3.
-Do a little climbing, long distance running, cycling, badminton, reading[^fn-read], a tech-enthusiast[^fn-tech] & music!
+Do a little climbing, long distance running, cycling, badminton, reading[^fn-read], a bit of tech-stuff[^fn-tech] & music!
 I was into singing for a while in school, did a bunch of choirs[^fn-choir] and solo vocals.
 Now I'm an enthusiastic bathroom singer.
 My taste is inclined towards Indie & jazz, big fan of Local Train tho
 (hmu for spotify recommendations).